Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 - Add a layer of interests around coffee to be even more specific.

 You can apply the Mille Feuille targeting strategy to reach granular target audiences with highly relevant offers.
 That’s especially important when working with limited budgets.

 YOUR Best Advertising Strategies Will Be Revealed Over Time

 Best practices are only best practices.
 There’s no guarantee they’re going to work just as well for everyone.

-Before you make a high bet and start an expensive Facebook ad campaign, test your hypotheses on a smaller scale by running a few experiments and A/B tests.
+Before you make a high bet and start an expensive Facebook ad campaign, test your hypotheses on a smaller scale.
+Run a few experiments and A/B tests first.

 Moreover, use the Facebook ad strategies presented in this article as a guideline to developing your own tactics.
 One of the keys to Facebook ad success and reaching your wildest goals is coming up with new creative ideas before anyone else.